RCI Front Skid Plate Install 5th Gen 4Runner

 RCI Off-Road Skid Plates 5th Gen 4Runner

-If you are looking to see what the installation process is going to take for a full set of skid plates, then start here.
-Our goal to install literally every skid plate possible on the 5th Gen. We will be updating this post as time goes on.
+If you are looking to see what the installation process is going to take for a full set of skids, this is a good place to start.
+Our goal is to install literally every skid possible on the 5th Gen. We will be updating this post as time goes on.

-RCI Off-Road makes a “Full-Set” of skid plates and that includes a Front skid, Transmission skid, and T-Case skid.
+RCI Off-Road makes a “Full-Set” that includes the Front, Transmission, and T-Case skid.
 For most drivers, this should offer plenty of protection but we are going the extra mile here.

 Just remember to order the KDSS version if you are running KDSS.